 We had classified exactly solvable quantum mechanical systems including shape invariant matrix potentials \cite{NKa1}, \cite{NKa2}.
 Some of these systems also include solutions of field equations of axion electrodynamics.

-We have described the finite dimensional indecomposable vector representations of the homogeneous Galilei group and construct Lagrangians which admit the corresponding symmetries \cite{NN1}-\cite{NN3} .
-And exactly the Lagrangian of axion electrodynamics appears to be the relativistic counterpart of some these Galilei invariant Lagrangians \cite{NK1}.
+We have described the finite dimensional indecomposable vector representations of the homogeneous Galilei group and construct Lagrangians which admit the corresponding symmetries \cite{NN1}--\cite{NN3} .
+The Lagrangian of axion electrodynamics appears to be the relativistic counterpart of some of these Galilei invariant Lagrangians \cite{NK1}.

 In addition, axion electrodynamics is a nice and complicated mathematical model which needs good group-theoretical grounds.
 In this preprint we present such grounds and also find an extended class of exact solutions for the related field equations.